TRAraazze/Team6TheTemperedHeart/Readme.txt

  KNOWN BUGS------------------------------------------------------------------------------------------

+Custom mouse cursor may be off by a bit in some scenes.

 Spider enemy goes backwards when wandering.

 Occasionally, the player will spawn at the default spawn position when transitioning between scenes.